C/C++ Tooling

 WebAssembly components can be built from C and C++ using clang, the C language family frontend for LLVM.

-Although wit-bindgen is a standalone tool (whereas some languages have more integrated toolchains like Rust's cargo-component), wit-bindgen can generate source-level bindings for Rust, C, Java (TeaVM), and TinyGo, with the ability for more language generators to be added in the future.
+C/C++ currently lacks an integrated toolchain (like Rust's cargo-component).
+However, wit-bindgen can generate source-level bindings for Rust, C, Java (TeaVM), and TinyGo, with the ability to add more language generators in the future.

-wit-bindgen can be used to build C applications that can be compiled directly to Wasm modules using clang with a wasm32-wasi target.
+wit-bindgen can be used to build C applications that can be compiled directly to WebAssembly modules using clang with a wasm32-wasi target.

 1. Download dependencies

-The WASI SDK will install a local version of clang configured with a wasi-sysroot.
-Follow these instructions to configure it for use.
-Note that you can also use your installed system or emscripten clang by building with --target=wasm32-wasi but you will need some artifacts from WASI SDK to enable and link that build target (more information is available in WASI SDK's docs).
+You can also use your installed system or Emscripten clang by building with --target=wasm32-wasi, but you will need some artifacts from WASI SDK to enable and link that build target (see the text about libclang_rt.*.a objects in the WASI SDK README).

 2. Generate program skeleton from WIT